ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

 - Read-only grounded chat precedes tools; read tools precede mutation tools.
 - Mutation safety — preview, player confirmation, preconditions, and read-back — precedes any future unattended execution.
 Such execution remains out of V2.1.
+- Gemini and the OpenAI-compatible adapter share the provider-neutral boundary.
-- Gemini is the sole V2.1 provider.
-Multi-provider support requires a future product decision and must never introduce silent cross-provider fallback.
+  Provider selection is explicit and must never introduce silent cross-provider fallback.
 - Showcase scripts may inform tests, but cannot block phase progression.

-## Deferred Beyond V2.1

-- **Navigator Automations.** Deterministic triggers, monotonic last-run markers, dry-run and approval modes, cooldowns, request budgets, failure backoff, run history, and a global kill switch.
-Removed from V2.1 as too large to absorb on top of newly established mutation safety.
-- **Navigator on mobile.** Separate repository; PC-first, ported later.
-- **OpenRouter and multi-provider UX.** The intended next provider step after the Navigator foundation.
-Relevant because Gemini is documented as unreliable for explicit content, which affects Navigator more than any other feature since Navigator reads live adventure text as input.
+## Cancelled / Non-Goals

+- **Navigator Automations.** Unattended, scheduled, and event-triggered agent execution is intentionally scrapped.
+Navigator remains player-initiated, and every mutation continues to require explicit confirmation.
+- **Silent provider failover.** Provider changes remain an explicit player choice regardless of how many compatible endpoints are supported.

 ## Practical Next Action

-Proceed to Phase 8 documentation and release verification.
-Run the complete Chromium and Firefox/Gecko Navigator regression matrix, then update user-facing guidance for proposals, Read-only mode, confirmation, and irreversible card deletion.
+Proceed to Phase 8 and polish the OpenAI-compatible popup configuration and provider-selection experience.
+Then complete the Phase 9 mobile port as the last major feature before Phase 10 documentation, cross-platform regression, and release.